tchajed/iris-simp-lang/README.md

 ## Compiling

-This development relies on a development version of Iris and Coq 8.13 or later.
+This development relies on a development version of Iris and Coq 8.14 or later.
-We test Coq 8.13, 8.14, 8.15, and master with Iris dev in CI.
+We test Coq 8.14, 8.15, 8.16, and master with Iris dev in CI.
+(The released version of Iris is currently incompatible.)

 You'll need to install Iris, which is easiest done through opam.
 There are installation instructions at https://gitlab.mpi-sws.org/iris/iris.